 Upon selection, students and parents/guardians sign contracts agreeing to fulfill specific performance standards.

 To be awarded their scholarships, students must stay in school, maintain good grades, exhibit good behavior, remain crime and drug free, meet with their mentors once a week and attend TSIC regular meetings.

-Students are held accountable; if they do not fulfill our program standards, they risk losing their valuable college scholarship.
+Students are held accountable; if they do not fulfill our program standards, they risk losing their valuable college or vocational school scholarship.

 Each student is matched with a caring adult mentor who meets with the student at his/her school for 30 minutes each week.

 These volunteer mentors are recruited, trained, supported, monitored, and evaluated by the Take Stock in Children local program.
 Mentors provide academic and behavioral motivation, guidance, and friendship.

 Each student in the program is assigned a college success coach who meets with them during the school year and provides assistance and program support to ensure his or her academic success.